swiftlang/swift-stress-tester/SourceKitStressTester/README.md

 ### Via swift build
 First you'll need to get the get the `CFBundleIdentifier` of the toolchain you installed from its `Info.plist` file at `/Library/Developer/Toolchains/<your-chosen-xctoolchain>/Info.plist` so we can use it to build.
 It will look something like `org.swift.4220180806a`

-You can then build the SourceKit stress tester by substituting it and the path to your chosen xctoolchain's `usr/lib` directory (to find `sourcekitd.framework`) in the command below:
+You can then build the SourceKit stress tester by substituting it and the path to your chosen xctoolchain's `usr/lib` directory (this contains `sourcekitd.framework`) in the command below:

 ```
 $ TOOLCHAIN_LIB=/Library/Developer/Toolchains/<chosen-toolchain>/usr/lib